Parents – here's how you can help your children get into medical school

 5. Help them find work experience opportunities

-When applying to medical school in the UK, some form of work experience or shadowing is essential, and whereas universities won’t expect your child to have passed the scalpel in an operation, they want to see that they’ve sought out available opportunities.
+When applying to medical school in the UK, some form of work experience – for example, with organisations like Premed Projects – shadowing is essential, and whereas universities won’t expect your child to have passed the scalpel in an operation, they want to see that they’ve sought out available opportunities.

 Maybe they could volunteer at a local hospice or care home?
 If you have a family friend in the medical profession, ask them to have a chat and explain what their job entails.

 Take your child to careers fairs (often run by local colleges) so they can see what jobs are out there and chat to medical professionals.
 They might find work experience that way, either now or later down the line.

 Applying to medical school requires huge commitment and hard work

 Parents can help by being encouraging – but not overbearing – and keeping an eye on workload, excessive pressure and anxiety.